NLeSC/guide/languages/python.md

 ## Coding style conventions

 The style guide for Python is [PEP8](http://www.python.org/dev/peps/pep-0008/).
+The `autopep8` package can automatically format most Python code to conform to the PEP 8 style guide.
+The more comprehensive [`yapf`](https://github.com/google/yapf) tool can automatically format code for optimal readability according to a chosen style (PEP 8 is the default).
+The [`isort`](http://timothycrosley.github.io/isort/) package automatically formats and groups all imports in a standard, readable way.

 The `pep8` package is a tool to check your Python code against some of the style conventions in PEP 8.
-The `autopep8` package can automatically format most Python code to conform to the PEP 8 style guide.
 The `pyflakes` program checks for semantic errors and some style issues that `pep8` doesn't pick up.
+Even more comprehensive than `pyflakes`, [`pylint`](https://www.pylint.org) is a configurable tool that checks for style, good coding practices, and some common mistakes.

+Most of these tools can be integrated in text editors and IDEs for convenience.

 ## Building and packaging code